noynetanel/Machine-Learning-With-Graphs/README.md

 To organize our work, each dataset is split into three main Kaggle notebooks:
 1. `baseline-bfs` – baseline model and BFS positional encoding
 2. `bfs-k-roots` – experiments with multiple BFS roots (k-roots)
-3. `learnable-layerwise-sinusoidal-bfs` – experiments with learnable, layerwise, and sinusoidal BFS encodings
+3. `learnable-layerwise-sinusoidal-bfs` – experiments with learnable BFS, layerwise injection, sinusoidal encodings, and centrality-based features